AxiosLeo/tpr/README.md

 ## License

-The TPR framework is open-sourced software licensed under the [Apache license Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The TPR framework is open-sourced software licensed under the [MIT](LICENSE).